rails-girls-summer-of-code/summer-of-code/about/roles.md

 projects, and generally having a great learning experience.

-Students also are the <strong>only</strong> people who will be remunerated if accepted into the Summer of Code
+Students also are the <strong>only</strong> people who will be remunerated if accepted into the Summer of Code, unless they are a volunteer team.

 <h3 id="coach">Coach</h3>